Kalikoze/be_resources/module3/assessments/book_review.md

 - Title
 - Author
 - Genres
-(Note: genres is referred to as "subjects" in the book search response) I should also see:
+(Note: genres is referred to as "subject" in the book search response) I should also see:
 - This book has 2 reviews from the New York Times (Note: reviews are the "summary" in the book review response)
-- Review 1: ""The Man Who Saw Everything,"" which was longlisted for the Booker Prize, looks at masculinity through the perspective of a young historian who sneers at "authoritarian old men.""
+- Review 1: "Rooney’s second novel tracks two gifted but troubled teenagers across four years of friendship and occasional romance."
-Review Publication Date: 2019-10-09
+Review Publication Date: 2019-04-08
-- Review 2: "Deborah Levy’s latest novel, "The Man Who Saw Everything," experiments with time travel, history and the endless complications of love."
+- Review 2: "Like “Conversations With Friends,” “Normal People” also traces a young romance in Ireland."
-Review Publication Date: 2019-10-15
+Review Publication Date: 2019-04-15
 ```